Verb | What Is Verb, All About Verb

 MODALITY AND VERB USAGE

-Modality tells us about the attitude, behaviour, or opinion of the speaker towards the action or state given by a verb.
+Modality tells us about the attitude, behavior, or opinion of the speaker towards the action or state given by a verb.

 There are nine kinds of modal verbs: